-How Entrepreneurship Support Promotes Community Goals
+Entrepreneurship Support Promotes Job Creation

-The significance of this topic to community people is that successful entrepreneurship support generates new jobs and new income to circulate within the community.
-An incubator for start-ups and intensive entrepreneurship support are far more likely to yield results than excursions to other parts of the country or world to woo business owners to your location.
+An economic development incubator or accelerator for start-ups and intensive entrepreneurship support are far more likely to yield results than excursions to other parts of the country or world to woo business owners to your location.
+Inc. magazine published an excellent article about the increasingly blurry distinction between incubators and accelerators, if you are having that conversation in your community.

-To understand why this is relevant to neighborhoods and communities of all sizes, you will need to understand where the vitality in job creation lies.
+To understand why this is relevant to neighborhoods and communities of all sizes, you will need to understand where the vitality in job creation in the U.S. right now lies.

 Why Entrepreneurship Support Is the Best Road to Economic Development for Most Communities

 Small businesses as a group generate most of the net new jobs in this country.
-More specifically, the federal Bureau of Labor Statistics says they created about two-thirds of the new jobs in between 1992 and 2005.
-In July, 2008, when the economy was beginning to go south, they still were hiring.
+More specifically, the federal Bureau of Labor Statistics says businesses with 49 or fewer employees created about 63% of new jobs in the U.S. in 2018.

 Small businesses apply for and develop most of the patents, and employ about half the workers and produce about half of the gross domestic product.
 If you've been around an entrepreneur in their first two years, you know that growing a baby business is just as intense as parenting a child.
 The creative energy, effort, and persistence are off the charts.